 Put the roast cashews into the bowl of the chopping bowl of an immersion blender or food processor.
 Blend until the mix starts to resemble bread crumbs, then add the coconut oil.
-Blend blend blend until you have a smooth butter and its no gritty any more.
+Blend blend blend until you have a smooth butter and it's not gritty any more.

 To make the coconut ice cream

-In a large bow you can use an immersion blender in, add the coconut cream, coconut sugar, salt and vanilla.
-Whilst the blender is running carefully sprinkle in the xanthan gum, if using.
+In a large bowl, you can use an immersion blender in, add the coconut cream, coconut sugar, salt, and vanilla.
+Whilst the blender is running carefully sprinkle in the xanthan gum if using.
 Continue to blend for one minute to ensure the xanthan gum is well mixed in.

 Hot tip: shake up the coconut cream first, to try and blend in the solids.
 Even then you may need to scrap the tin lid and insides to get all that creamy coconut goodness out.

-Chill the mix well for at least four hours, ideally over night.
-If using a self churning machine, turn it on about ten minutes before you churn your ice cream.
-Other wise take the churning bowl out of the freezer right before churning.
-While the ice cream churner is chilling, put the mini muffin moulds in the freezer to chill.
+Chill the mix well for at least four hours, ideally overnight.
+If using a self-churning machine, turn it on about ten minutes before you churn your ice cream.
+Otherwise, take the churning bowl out of the freezer right before churning.
+While the ice cream churner is chilling, put the mini muffin molds in the freezer to chill.

 Churn the ice cream.
 It will be the consistency of soft serve when done.

 Working quickly mix in the desiccated coconut.
-Fill mini muffin moulds to about two thirds full and smooth out tops.
+Fill mini muffin molds to about two-thirds full and smooth out the tops.
 Return to freezer to harden u.

 Hot tip: If you have any left over ice cream after filling the moulds, or making individual bites is just to hard you can make this in a container.
 Melt some with a teaspoon of coconut oil.
 As you are filling your chilled container with ice cream, drizzle spoonfuls of chocolate and some extra desiccated coconut if desired.
 Continue, laying ice cream and drizzled melted chocolate until all the ice cream is used up.
 Put into freezer to firm up.

 Line a baking tray with paper.
-Remove from moulds and trim if needed.
+Remove from molds and trim if needed.
 Return to the freezer to firm up.
 You want them to be very cold before dipping them in chocolate!

 To assemble the ice cream bites

-Cut up chocolate into small pieces and melt.
-This can be done in a microwave in short 30 second bursts, checking in between, or you can use a double boiler.
+Cut up the chocolate into small pieces and melt.
+This can be done in a microwave in short 30-second bursts, checking in between, or you can use a double boiler.
 Mix in the coconut oil.

-Working very quickly remove ice cream from moulds and dip into chocolate and put into baking paper.
-Sprinkle with shreaded coconut.
-Do not wait until end to sprinkle the coconut as the chocolate will set to quickly and the coconut won't stick.
-Put the bites into freezer as soon as done to firm up ice cream.
+Working very quickly remove the ice cream from molds and dip it into chocolate and put it onto parchment paper.
+Sprinkle with shredded coconut.
+Do not wait until the end to sprinkle the coconut as the chocolate will set too quickly and the coconut won't stick.
+Put the bites into the freezer as soon as done to firm up the ice cream.